KodiBearGit/Codecademy-Factorial-Feature/README.md

 * Project Goals - In this project, you will use test-driven development to build a factorial method.
 You will use the assert module and mocha testing library to drive your development using tests that follow the phases: setup, exercise, and verification.
 * Follow/complete steps (11 steps).
 * Emphasis on employing TDD red-green-refractor cycle.
+* Notes are used extensively to understand what was expected/done.

 ## Technologies